-Retailer Accounts Receivable-Retailer accounts receivable represents lottery proceeds due from retailers for net ticket sales less commissions, cashing bonuses, and prizes paid by the retailers.
+Retailer Accounts Receivable-Retailer accounts receivable represents lottery proceeds due from retailers for net ticket sales less commissions and prizes paid by the retailers.
 Lottery proceeds are collected weekly from retailer bank accounts held in trust for the GLC.
 An allowance for doubtful accounts is established based on management's estimate of retailer receivables that will not be collected.
-At June 30, 2011 and 2010, the allowance for uncollectible retailer receivables was \$2,980,000 and \$3,224,000, respectively.
+At June 30, 2012 and 2011, the allowance for uncollectible retailer receivables was \$2,747,000 and \$2,980,000, respectively.